 How Fundrise Venture Could Trade Depending On RVI

-If RVI trades up and at a premium to NAV (~30% chance), then Fundrise Venture will likely trade at a premium as well.
+If RVI trades up and at a premium to NAV (~20% chance), then Fundrise Venture will likely trade at a premium as well.
 I like Fundrise’s holdings far better, but Robinhood is a much larger and more widely known platform.
+We now know this did not happen after the first day's trading.

 If RVI trades at par or at a discount of up to 10% (~50% chance and most likely scenario), then Fundrise Venture may still trade at a slight premium given its superior holdings.

-However, in the situation where Fundrise Venture trades down 5% or more, I will continue to dollar-cost average with my cash flow, as I did with $2,000 – $5,000 investments when the announcement was first made.
+In the situation where Fundrise Venture trades down 10% or more, I will continue to dollar-cost average with my cash flow, as I did with $2,000 – $5,000 investments when the announcement was first made.

 Readers, how do you think RVI will trade?
 And where do you think RVI will be in a week, a month, and a year from now?
 How do you think RVI's performance post listing will affect Fundrise's venture product?